eunkich/blog/README.md

 Customized Quarto blog for my personal website

 ## Quickstart
-open the repo with VS Code.
+Open the repo with VS Code.

-Open command palette and hit `Dev Containers: open Folder in Container`
+Open command palette and hit `>Dev Containers: open Folder in Container`

 Open index.qmd and click render button on the upper right corner.

 Or

-Open command palette and hit `Quarto: Render Project`
+Open command palette and hit `>Quarto: Render Project`